 Four Points Funding wants to continue establishing itself as a key partner in rural community revitalization and growth.
 Our focus to accomplish this is our Opportunity Zone Funds.
-We also manage an angel syndicate, West Slope Angels, that invests in companies across Western Colorado.
+We also previously managed an angel syndicate, West Slope Angels, that invested in companies across Western Colorado.

 The geography we are focused on, “rural Colorado,” might seem specific to some, but in reality it is expansive.
 This encompasses all of Colorado other than the Front Range (Colorado's metropolitan corridor).
 We believe there is a greater opportunity for impact, and above-market returns, in emerging communities outside of the Front Range.

 "Opportunity zones were designed to bring in capital to places that need it most, but that doesn’t make it easy to get community buy-in when you live a few towns away.
 Four Points Funding more than makes up for it with “a lot of integrity,” says Sarah Shrader, an entrepreneur local to Grand Junction.
 “When you get a company like Four Points Funding, who comes in and says, ‘What do you need from us?
 Here’s what we can do, but what do you need?
 Because this is your project.
 We want you to own it, and we want to just be here to help, and assist, and grow and partner with you.’
 And that, I think the crucial part of opportunity zones, is really empowering these rural communities to recreate who they are.”